ELYSENiyonkuru/DATA-STRUCTURE-EXAM-223006903-Niyonkuru_Elyse/README.md

-Here is an overview of each topic with insights into its relevance and implementation for an online car sales and financing platform:
+ an overview of each topic with insights into its relevance and implementation for an online car sales and financing platform:
 ________________________________________
 Topic 1: Define Data Structures and Discuss Their Importance Key Points: